alexander-hamme/Science_Article_Webscraper/README.md

 ###### Final notes: in order to implement these scrapers, Chromedriver is needed.
-Additionally, from time to time websites mayb be updated and element tag names changed, so double checking that these identifiers are correct is recommended.
+Additionally, keep in mind that websites get updated, and when this happens element tag names may change, so double checking that these identifiers are still correct is recommended.